Sonic the Hedgehog 4: How it REALLY plays

 Above: Homing attack enabled, ground unnecessary

-Operating just like a double-jump, it opens up Sonic 4%26rsquo;s levels to even deeper exploration, a homing attack on a Badnik or distant in-game object being often the only way to reach the game%26rsquo;s more secret areas.
-And more importantly, it%26rsquo;s also the speed-runner%26rsquo;s friend, allowing Sonic to wipe out enemies faster and access previously unattainable, quicker routes through the levels, as well as quicker paths through immediately accessible areas.
+Operating just like a double-jump, it opens up Sonic 4’s levels to even deeper exploration, a homing attack on a Badnik or distant in-game object being often the only way to reach the game’s more secret areas.
+And more importantly, it’s also the speed-runner’s friend, allowing Sonic to wipe out enemies faster and access previously unattainable, quicker routes through the levels, as well as quicker paths through immediately accessible areas.

 Trust me, polishing homing attack reaction speeds is going to become a key elementwhen theSonic hardcore are looking to shave down their record times.